 "Nada, senor."

-I hated all of them.
-Vicious capitalists.
-I wish I could poison them all, but I needed this job.I said nothing about the conversation to my co-workers.
-They had all heard another version from these murderers protecting their profits.
-We all needed this job, especially since they wer mostly illegal migrants.
-Thankfully they hid my gringoism.
 In the subway I waited for the uptown 7.
 Its approaching rumble announced its impending arrival.
 An attractive pale raven-haired vixen in black leather sat on the bench.
 Skin and bones.
 No breasts under her laced vest.
 I suspect she is a dominatrix.
-She's reading Carlos Castenada's The Teachings of Don Juan.
-The book about shaminism was dog-eared, either from other readers or she read it somfrequently that her fingers had tattered the pages.
+She read Carlos Castenada's The Teachings of Don Juan.
+The book about shaminism was dog-eared, either from other readers or she read it so frequently that her fingers had tattered the pages.

 Later

 Sitting in Yogurt Delight, where Kyle Davis works as a waitress.
 The boss has a camera on the cash register.
 I pay for my coffee and sit by the window, opening the Times to the Sports section.
 The Bruins beat the Canadiens 4-3 in overtime with a goal by Bobby Schmitz.
 Stanley Cup Finals tied 2-2.
-Could this be the year the Bruins beat the Candians?.
+Could this be the year the Bruins beat the Candians?
 I get an erection thinking of Sharon.
 Not in a bed.
 At night.
 In a alley.
 I walk back to my room.

 Only two words.